maxime-lair/maxime-lair/roadTo/os_concepts/virtualization.md

 Here, we will focus on the most popular kind of containers, which are Linux containers.
 Here we could use *LXC* to illustrate it, but let's not forget that It is a set of user-land utilities, we can just try to use kernel features instead to reproduce it (not as well of course).

-Let's create a namespace and a cgroup and launch an application inside.
+Let's create a cgroup and launch an application inside.
 Since we will be using kernel features, I will use  `root` user for simplification.

 Let's define what I want to run: `</dev/zero head -c 5000m | tail` - It will fill 5G of RAM on the system